MATS empowers researchers to advance AI alignment

 Previous policy research experience or a background conducive to AI governance (e.g. government positions, technical background, strong writing skills, AI forecasting knowledge, completed AISF Governance Course);

-Strong motivation to pursue a career in AI alignment research, particularly to reduce global catastrophic risk, prevent human disempowerment, and enable sentient flourishing.
+Strong motivation to pursue a career in AI alignment research, particularly to reduce global catastrophic risk, prevent human disempowerment, and promote sentient flourishing.

 Even if you do not entirely meet these criteria, we encourage you to apply!
 Several past scholars applied without strong expectations and were accepted.